rya-sge/access-denied/_posts/2023-01-06-sorted-unsorted-array.md

 With an unsorted array, you can easily add a new element because you do not need to care about the order of the array.

-Nevertheless, if you want to search an element, you have to iterate through the whole array.
+Nevertheless, if you want to search for an element, you have to iterate through the whole array.

-It impacts, e.g, the remove operation too because you need to find the element in order to remove it from the array.
+It impacts, e.g., the remove operation too because you need to find the element in order to remove it from the array.

 **Sorted array**

-The sorted array is the exact opposite: it is more efficient to perform a research because you can use a binary search.
+The sorted array is the exact opposite: it is more efficient to perform research because you can use a binary search.

-It is useful to remove an element because you need to perform a research in order to find the target element
+It is useful to remove an element because you need to perform research to find the target element

-Nevertheless, you have to keep the array sorted which makes it more difficult (less efficient) to insert a new element.
+Still, you must keep the array sorted, making it harder (less efficient) to insert a new element.